 A great legal option is a protection order, which is a court order that says your abuser cannot come within a certain number of feet of you, your home, your car, your work, or your school.
 This doesn’t prevent an abuser from stalking or attacking you, but it does allow you to call the police for assistance if he or she does violate the order.
 Read more about protection orders at the FindLaw article on protection orders.

 A: Although there are officials within the criminal justice system that can provide some assistance, such as prosecutors and victims' advocates, their advice and assistance is typically limited to issues relating to the prosecution of your attacker.
-Hiring your own legal counsel can help make you aware of the rights and resources available elsewhere.
-Contact a qualified attorney for a free case review to learn more about how they can help.
+Hiring your own family law attorney can help make you aware of the rights and resources available elsewhere.